Goals

 Is body recomposition real

 Yes.
 It is most realistic for beginners, people returning after time off, and people whose training or food habits have been inconsistent.
+It is less dramatic for advanced lifters, but the outcome is still real.

 Should I cut first or recomp first